Ideal Body Weight

 52 kg + 1.9 kg per inch over 5 feet (man)

 49 kg + 1.7 kg per inch over 5 feet (woman)

 The Robinson ideal body weight formula targets the average population.
 And cannot use it reliably to get the perfect body weight of very tall or short people.

 - Even with standard height assessment tools, the ideal body weight formula makes getting the perfect body weight formula.

 - It can be applied very fast as a simple ideal body weight calculation, especially in strenuous situations when dosages need to be calculated promptly.

 - The Robinson formula, just like the Devine formula, uses height as the primary measure.
 And can only consider the ultimate answer an estimate by failing to include other factors such as the current weight.

-- It is only applicable to people within the average height and age.
-So if you are very old, young, very tall, or very short, the formula cannot correct results.
+- It is only applicable to people of average height and age.
+So if you are very old, young, very tall, or very short, the formula cannot correct the results.

 D. R. Miller Formula (1983)